AndyGriffiths/Jekyll-Mono/about.md

 * **yLIP**

    yLIP was a Mac desktop app which allowed to easily create and publish iOS mobile apps just by using the gui provided.
 I think it was pretty cool, but I didn't make enough money out of it and had to kill it.
 Some tutorial videos still survive [here](https://www.youtube.com/watch?v=iOTnfbS7-60) and [here](https://www.youtube.com/watch?v=RBu4xkdMA5Y).
+I wrote this all by myself, and it turned out to be quit a big job!

 * **Apps**

-  Quite a few other iOS, some written for my own company, some for other people.
+  Quite a few other iOS apps, some written for my own company, some for other people.
 All historical now though.

 ## Contact me